What is an HRA?

 We do not supply information to the IRS related to an individual HRA.
 The plan sponsor, your employer, may be required to file an IRS form 5500 which includes participation and total disbursement information (does not include individual HRA information).

-Using Your Health Reimbursement Arrangement
+Using Your Health Reimbursement Account

 You will receive a payment card to access your HRA.
 You can also pay for eligible expenses with any other form of payment and request reimbursement from your account.